Riviera Maya Weather June Averages, Mexico

 If you want to explore the surrounding area, join a Sian Ka'an Jeep Tour Expedition.
 The tour begins in Playa del Carmen, before travelling by the coast with several stops along the way.
 You'll then board a boat where you'll have the chance to go swimming, snorkelling and might even catch a glimpse of some dolphins and whales.
 The expedition comes to a close with a final Mexican buffet before heading back to the resort.

 Dates for the diary

 June marks the beginning of whale shark season.
 This species is not a danger to humans, so if you're feeling brave, you can get into the water and swim with them along various coastlines of the Riviera Maya.
-There is a number of tour operators which will take you out to the areas they frequent and give you the chance to swim with the gentle species.
+There area number of tour operators who will take you out to the areas they frequent and give you the chance to swim with the gentle species.